 Take the festivities up a notch with some holiday-themed music!
 While it might be weird to do burpees with Oh Holy Night in the background, this holiday Spotify playlist of mine is great for your Christmas workout.

+I hope you had lots of festive fun with this workout!
 How fast did you finish?
 Share your time in the comments below!

 Check out all of my other home workouts before you go!